 Worthy As You Are

-I’m thrilled to share that my new book, “Worthy As You Are: Weed Out Unhealthy Beliefs and Nourish Your Authentic Self” is available for preorder from Amazon, IndieBound, Barnes and Noble, and Llewellyn Worldwide, its publisher.
+I’m thrilled to share that my new book, “Worthy As You Are: Weed Out Unhealthy Beliefs and Nourish Your Authentic Self” is available from Amazon, IndieBound, Barnes and Noble, and Llewellyn Worldwide, its publisher.

 “It’s not okay to be you.
 You are not good enough as you are.”